seanmcquaid/SetListCreator/README.md

 I have more or less finished the basic app now, it will be primarily refactoring to clean up things that bother me about the app before considering this completed.

-To Do - Front End :
+To Do
-1) Look at implementing useMemo and useCallback where appropriate to eliminate potential excessive amount of render cycles
+1) Set up mock environments for redux, react-router, axios requests, etc

 Tests Left on Front End :
 1) Components